Hikvision-Codec/Caffe_DFP/README.md

 #### 2.2.3 Configuration:
 To obtain similar running time, pay attention to the following configuration.
 They can be modified via editing CMakeList.txt, Makefile, or options in using cmake command:
-* Configure CPU_ONLY: turn it on when you test with CPU; turn it off when you test with GPU;
+* Configure CPU_ONLY: turn it on when you test with CPU; turn it off when you test with GPU.
 * Configure BLAS library to OpenBLAS if one want to obtain similar time with JVET-I0022.

 #### 2.2.4 Compilation: